 A foreign city is the opposite of a safe space.

 What I’ve come to learn is that the way we respond to vulnerability dictates whether others see us as confident and charismatic, or shy and awkward.
-As personal development coach Mark Manson explains in Models, we exude confidence when how we see ourselves is more important than how others might see us.
+As self-development writer Mark Manson explains in Models, we exude confidence when how we see ourselves is more important than how others might see us.
 When our self-perception is stronger than anybody’s else’s perception of us, we can be comfortable while being vulnerable.
 We don’t feel the need to hide our accents or pretend we are perfect.
 Our rough edges not only define us, they are what attract others to us.

 This is the key to understanding Drake.
 After all the goofy dancing and embarrassing confessions, what shines through is a startling emotional authenticity and lack of neediness.
 Go ahead, call him uncool.
 Turn him into a meme.
 He really doesn’t mind.
 He knows who he is.
 He likes that person.